alisonsassi/LoginSenior_BotCity/README.md

 ```

 Step by step:
-Markup : * Clone this repository to a folder on your computer of your choice.
+* Clone this repository to a folder on your computer of your choice.
 * Install Python 3.7+
 * Run the command: py bot.py in the selected folder.

 Let the bot work for you!